top of page

 Confessions

-Madon, S., Scherr, K. C., Ditchfield, R. (in press).
+Madon, S., Scherr, K. C., Ditchfield, R. (2024).
 The psychological causes of criminal confessions.
-In R. Hollander-Blumoff (Ed), Research handbook in law and psychology.
+In R. Hollander-Blumoff (Ed.), Research handbook on law and psychology.
 Northampton, MA: Edward Elgar Publishing.
+Link

 Yang, Y., Moody, S. A., Cabell, J. J., & Madon, S. (2019).
 Why suspects confess: The power of outcome certainty.
 Law and Human Behavior, 43, 468-476.
 Link